tfm000/sklarpy/docs/source/Multivariate.rst

     :file: mvt_table.csv
     :header-rows: 1

+All Normal-Mixture models use the parameterization specified by McNeil, Frey and Embrechts (2005).

 PreFitContinuousMultivariate
 ----------------------------
 This is the base class for all multivariate distributions.
 It implements the following methods and attributes:

 - logpdf (log of the probability density function)
 - pdf (probability density function)
-- cdf (cumulative density function)
+- cdf (cumulative distribution function)
-- mc_cdf (Monte Carlo approximation of the cumulative density function)
+- mc_cdf (Monte Carlo approximation of the cumulative distribution function)
 - rvs (random variate generator / sampler)
 - likelihood (likelihood function)
 - loglikelihood (log of the likelihood function)